Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

     );
 ```

 Look at the `<Title />` component reference.
-You’ve added an attribute of `title=""` and passed in the string ‘`Welcome to Software Development`’.
+You added an attribute of `title=""` and passed in the string ‘`Welcome to Software Development`’.
 This means when your `Title` component calls `props.title` or references it as you have from destructuring, ‘`Welcome to Software Development`’ is what it will receive.

-You’ll do the same with your `Greeting` component, but this time, you’re passing the `name` attribute the `displayName` value from `state` using `this.state.displayName`.
+You do the same with your `Greeting` component, but this time, you’re passing the `name` attribute the `displayName` value from `state` using `this.state.displayName`.

-Finally, you’ll add your `Input` component, adding an attribute of `handleClick={}`, which needs to be a function the `Input` component can call via props.
+Finally, you add your `Input` component, adding an attribute of `handleClick={}`, which needs to be a function the `Input` component can call via props.

 ### Other Small Changes